suspendlabs/lstn/README.md

-lstn
+Lstn
 --------------

-Listen to music with your friends
+Lstn to Rdio with Friends